Master of Architecture

 It is a NAAB accredited program, fulfilling the professional degree requirements leading to architectural licensing and registration designed for students with bachelor’s degrees in any area of studies.

 The core of Tulane School of Architecture is its commitment to design excellence and social responsibility.
 The graduate program provides diverse options to engage the critical topics through the studio, seminar, and lecture courses that bridge intellectual, technical, social, and physical areas.
 Our graduate students examine architecture by understanding the discipline and its ability to impact the culture positively.
-Our students use architecture to ask challenging questions and deliver robust solutions through innovative visualization, a design-build project serving the local community, or exploring alternative strategies in sustainable building practices in the Research Studio.
+Our students use architecture to ask challenging questions and deliver robust solutions through innovative visualization, a design-build project serving the local community, or exploring alternative strategies in sustainable building practices in the Research Studio and Research Concentrations (see below).
 In addition, the graduate thesis sequence provides students the opportunity to develop an area of expertise through independent scholarship.

 Students with a Bachelor of Arts in Architecture degree, bachelor’s degree in Interior Design or in other three-dimensional design fields may qualify for one semester advanced standing.
-Students with a pre-professional architecture degree should apply to the two-year track.
+Students with a pre-professional architecture degree should apply to the two-year advanced standing option.

-The two-year track provides an accelerated path for students with substantial architectural education.
-Those with a pre-professional degree such as a Bachelor of Science in Architecture or a Bachelor of Environmental Design, or international students with a terminal architecture degree in their respective country who wish to work towards licensure in the US and Canada should apply to this track to gain advanced standing within the M.Arch program.
+The advanced standing option provides an accelerated path for students with substantial architectural education.
+Those with a pre-professional degree such as a Bachelor of Science in Architecture or a Bachelor of Environmental Design, or international students with a terminal architecture degree in their respective country who wish to work towards licensure in the US and Canada should apply to this option to gain advanced standing within the M.Arch program.

 Dual Degree Options